 Students in the ECHO program, though they typically do not need the intensive services of Day Treatment programming, may be part of REACH Counseling for therapeutic supports and individual counseling alongside credit recovery classes.

 ECHO primarily provides services to high school students in grades 9-12, but can accommodate students in junior high school, as well.
 Most students that attend have Individualized Education Programs (IEPs), but this is not a requirement.

-Personal & Flexible
+Personal and Flexible

-ECHO allows students to work in a classroom setting up to 6 hours/day with the flexibility to work at home or from a distance.
+The ECHO program allows students to work in a classroom setting up to 6 hours/day with the flexibility to work at home or from a distance.
 Sessions are divided into two 3-hour blocks to support students with jobs or in vocational training programs.